Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » Summer Safety Rules Every Pet Parent Should Know

 Getting lost

-Busy beaches, bustling tourist destinations and unfamiliar environments – these all up the risk of losing sight of your dog or cat.
+Busy beaches, bustling tourist destinations, and unfamiliar environments – these all increase the risk of losing sight of your dog or cat.
 Pets should always be collared and tagged, no matter where you go.
 Be sure to read our tips on finding your lost pet on a holiday or road trip.

 Parasites